google/zetasql/docs/pipe-syntax.md

   SELECT "000456" AS id, "bananas" AS item, 5 AS sales ) AS sales_table
 |> AGGREGATE SUM(sales) AS total_sales GROUP BY id, item
--- The sales_table alias is now out of scope.
-We must introduce a new one.
+-- AGGREGATE creates an output table, so the sales_table alias is now out of -- scope.
+Add a t1 alias so the join can refer to its id column.
 |> AS t1
 |> JOIN (SELECT 456 AS id, "yellow" AS color) AS t2
    ON CAST(t1.id AS INT64) = t2.id